 Student Fees, School Supplies & Payments

-Families new to the Douglas County School District (DCSD) should set up a MySchoolBucks (MSB) account after July 1.
+Families new to the Douglas County School District (DCSD) should set up a MySchoolBucks (MSB) account after July 4.
 Annually, all families should verify their students information is correct in (MSB).
 Families with existing accounts may need to add their students (new enrollment or incoming Kindergarten).
-Parents will use their MSB account to pay for lunch, field trips and spirit wear throughout the year.
-Visit the Payments page for instructions on how to set up your account and/or add a new student.
+Parents will use their MSB account to pay for field trips, participation in middle school athletics (if applicable) and spirit wear throughout the year.
+Visit the Payments webpage for instructions on how to set up your account and/or add a new student.

 Lunch